rehierl/node-tree-outliner/3-5-0-design-6.md

 **CLARIFICATION**
-The definition of sectioning nodes, in combination with the relation of the rooted ordered tree of nodes, automatically defines the relationships between sections and nodes, and between the sections themselves.
-Because of that, the corresponding relations do not have to be defined explicitly.
+The definition of sectioning nodes, in combination with the relation of the rooted ordered tree of nodes, automatically defines the relationship between sections and nodes, and the relationship between the sections themselves.
+Consequently, the corresponding relations do not have to be defined explicitly.

 ```
 ... x N x ... x N x ...